How the 'new' iPad compares to the rest of Apple’s tablets

 The iPad line has diversified a bit the past few years, with Apple introducing two sizes of its "Pro" model in addition to a more basic 9.7-inch device.
-But, while last year's tablet offered some decent specs at a friendly $329 price point, it lacked of of Apple's more modern flourishes.
+But, while last year's tablet offered some decent specs at a friendly $329 price point, it lacked few of Apple's more modern flourishes.
 Apple's "new" 9.7-inch iPad rectifies some of that by upgrading to an A10 processor and (most importantly) adding Pencil support.
 The hope here is it can go toe-to-toe with affordable Chromebooks that have taken over classrooms.
 It helps that schools can buy an iPad for $299, but the price hasn't budged for consumers -- you'll still need to cough up $329.
 So, how does it compare to its iPad siblings?
 Check out the table below to see all the most important specs.

 |iPad (2018)